wessenstam/ts2019/xplay/xplay.rst

 Reduce CPU Capacity For A VM During A Maintenance Windows
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Xfit in Prism Pro utilizes Machine Learning to continually analyze the environment.
+X-Fit in Prism Pro utilizes Machine Learning to continually analyze the environment.

 This is helpful to detect resource constraints, such as our memory constraint in the last lab, as well as inefficiencies.